heliotropium72/lane_detection/README.md

 Next, the image is converted to the HLS colour space using ```cv2.cvtColor(image, cv2.COLOR_RGB2HLS).astype(np.float)```.
 The HLS space has the advantage that the image is separated in hue (H), lightness (L) and saturation (S) channels.
 Differences in illumination (e.g. tree shadows) will not affect the saturation channel.
 Hence, thresholds of the saturation channel are more universal than thresholds of a colour (red, green, blue) channel.
+The lightness channel measures the amount of white.
+It can be efficiently used with a high threshold to detect white line markings (which are not obscured by shadows).
+Although it can only a detect a limited fraction of the lane i.e. intensive white stripes, it does it with high confidentiality and hence is a good starting point to make the pipeline more robust.
+The saturation channel detects the intensive yellow lines and partly the white lines.
+A threshold of the saturation channel is therefore used as backbone of the pipeline.

 ![alt text] [image_hls]